-- You need about 15 minutes of time the count itself lasts for 10 minutes. - Counts need to take place between the beginning of March and the end of October, in dry and reasonably warm weather, see weather conditions below. - You will need to find a location containing a target flower species to watch during the FIT Count.
+- You need about 15 minutes of time the count itself lasts for 10 minutes. - Counts need to take place between the beginning of April and the end of September, in dry and reasonably warm weather, see weather conditions below. - You will need to find a location containing a target flower species to watch during the FIT Count.
 This can be in a garden or park, in the countryside or on a nature reserve anywhere that has suitable flowers can be used.
-See below for the target flower list. - You need to watch insects in a 50cm by 50cm square patch the easiest way to define this is to use a quadrat (see below). - You will need to take a digital photo of your target flower species, and on at least some of your counts to take photos of examples of the different types of insect you have seen. - Print out the recording form, and make sure you have a pencil or pen to record your counts - If needed, print out the identification guides to plants and insects - After the count, please add your results to the website recording form
+See below for the suggested target flower list. - You need to watch insects in a 50cm by 50cm square patch the easiest way to define this is to use a quadrat (see below). - You are asked to take a digital photo of your target flower species, and on at least some of your counts to take photos of examples of the different types of insect you have seen. - Print out the recording form, and make sure you have a pencil or pen to record your counts. - If needed, print out the identification guides to plants and insects. - After the count, please add your results to the PoMS form on the iRecord website (you will need to register on iRecord first).